splch/bee-asm/README.md

 ;;;;;;;;;;;;;;;;;;;;;;;;;;;;;    data section     ;;;;;;;;;;;;;;;;;;;;;;;;;;;;;

-.section .data                ; the section directive is used to define a data
+.section .data                    ; the section directive is used to define a
-                              ; section
+                                  ; data section

-hello:                        ; the CPU can jump to the hello label in memory
+hello:                            ; the CPU can jump to this label in memory
 	.string "hello, world\n",     ; the message is a string with a new line

 ;;;;;;;;;;;;;;;;;;;;;;;;;;;;;    code section     ;;;;;;;;;;;;;;;;;;;;;;;;;;;;;

 .section .text                    ; the section directive is used to declare a
                                   ; section of code

 .global start                     ; the global directive is used to declare a
                                   ; global label

 start:                            ; the label for the start of the program
 	mov rax, 1                ; system call for write mov rdi, 1                ; file handle 1 is stdout mov rsi, hello            ; address of string to output